julien-boudry/Condorcet/README.md

 * **KemenyYoung** http://en.wikipedia.org/wiki/Kemeny-Young_method
 *Neither perfect nor quick, however this implementation is operating normally.
 You are invited to read the corresponding Github issue, and if you are able to comment on issues in Github.
-Because this implementation uses no heuristic means, it is deliberately restrained to vote involving no more than 5 candidates; however, you can easily bypass this limitation by using ```namespace\KemenyYoung::setMaxCandidates(6);```, but your processor could work a long time when exceeding six candidates.
+Because this implementation uses no heuristic means, it is deliberately restrained to vote involving no more than 5 candidates; however, you can easily bypass this limitation by using ```namespace\KemenyYoung::setMaxCandidates(6);```, but your processor could work a long time when exceeding five candidates.
 In contrast, the number of voters do not impact the calculation time significantly.*

 * **Minimax Family** http://en.wikipedia.org/wiki/Minimax_Condorcet
     * **Minimax_Winning** *(Does not satisfy the Condorcet loser criterion)*